Digi-shot/shotcreting/README.md

-# Unity Dynamic Slump-Test Demo
+# Slump test in ShotcreteSimulation

 This repository provides the custom Unity scripts and a runnable demo for the dynamic slump-test case described in the manuscript.